-In Kalinga Province, we partner with Kalinga Apayao State College to train members of the community and help provide access to markets for local products such as coffee, macadamia nuts, unoy (red rice) and oranges.
+In Kalinga Province, Chevron partnered with Kalinga Apayao State College to train members of the community and help provide access to markets for local products such as coffee, macadamia nuts, unoy (red rice), oranges and traditional crafts.
 Through the United People of Kalinga Enterprise Enhancement Program, we work with our partners to promote indigenous knowledge through sustainable enterprise development.

 Caring for the Environment

-Chevron is collaborating with Cabiokid Foundation, Inc., Tiwi local government and the Department of Education to establish a model farm to train teachers, students and parents in sustainable agricultural technologies.
+Chevron is collaborating with the Cabiokid Foundation, Inc., Tiwi local government and the Department of Education to establish a model farm to train teachers, students and parents in sustainable agricultural technologies.